The Three Railway Engine

 The Twin Engines

-In "The Missing Coach", after Gordon and Henry made fun of Donald and Douglas' whistles, the twins come up to them one of each side, telling them off, making them shudder.
+- After Gordon and Henry made fun of their whistles, Donald and Douglas come up to them one on each side, telling them off, making them shudder.
 Yes, Gordon and Henry, two of the biggest engines on Sodor, were intimidated by two twin tender engines from Scotland.

 Main Line Engines

-Henry in "Super Rescue" - Henry, who's had a regulator failure and can only run on his reverser, happens upon D199 (an arrogant ass who had called the steam engines outdated earlier) and D7101, both failed at the same signal box, and D7101's passengers are starting to get restless.
-They ask Henry if he thinks he can get them moving again... and he does, pulling D199's tanker train and D7101's passengers, along with both broken locomotives (with only D7101 making some attempt to lighten the load), all while only able to reverse!
+- Henry, who had a regulator failure and can only run on his reverser, happens upon D199 and D7101, both failed at the same signal box, and D7101's passengers are starting to get restless.
+They ask Henry if he thinks he can get them moving again... and he does, pulling D199's tanker train and D7101's passengers, along with both dead diesels (with only D7101 making some attempt to lighten the load).
 D199 gets sent away, and D7101, now named Bear and numbered D3, ends up joining the NWR and becoming fast friends with Henry.